-^{1.} EPRA LTV is a new measure introduced by EPRA in the current year.
+1. EPRA LTV is a new measure introduced by EPRA in the current year.
 The EPRA measure differs from the Group LTV as it includes net payables and receivables, and includes trading properties at fair value and debt instruments at nominal value rather than book value.
-EPRA LTV was not presented in the financial
+EPRA LTV was not presented in the financial statements as at 31 March 2022 as the measure had not yet been introduced.
+EPRA LTV would have been presented as 35.5% at 31 March 2022.

 2. The weighted average cost of debt is calculated based on historical average rates of gross debt for the period.
-The weighted average cost of debt as at 31 March 2022 has been restated to reflect average rates of gross debt for the period, rather than average rates of net debt used in the calculation in previous periods.
+The weighted average cost of debt as at 31 March has been restated to reflect average rates of gross debt for the period, rather than average rates of net debt used in the calculation in previous periods.